1973 Australian price control referendum: Minor parties

 Other minor party stances included support for the proposal by the Australia Party and Aarons Communist Party.
 Opposition to the proposed changes were supported by the Democratic Labour Party and Maoists.

 Organised groups

 Groups other than political parties took clear sides in regard to the proposal outside of Parliament.
-It is a common occurrence for organised groups to participate actively in referendum's, where they usually would not in general elections.
+It is a common occurrence for organised groups to participate actively in referendums, where they usually would not in general elections.

 Trade unions such as the ACTU and Queensland Trades and Labour Unions along with other unions generally advocated in favour of the proposed change.
-Strong public promotion and advertisement in opposition to the proposed changes came from organisation that considered the government's control of prices a direct threat to their industry.
-Such organisations included the Chamber of Commerce, Chamber of Manufacturers, Real Estate Institutes, the Wool Growers and Grazer’s Association, the NSW Institute of Public Affairs and various other organisations that had vested interest in the proposal.
+Strong public opposition to the proposed changes came from organisations that considered the governments control of prices a direct threat to their industry.
+Such organisations included the Chamber of Commerce, Chamber of Manufacturers, Real Estate Institutes, the Wool Growers and Grazer’s Association, the NSW Institute of Public Affairs and various other organisations that had a vested interest in the proposal.